ewoks-kit/ewoksjob/doc/bliss.rst

     python -m pip install ewoksjob[worker,redis,monitor]

-The project that implements the actual worker tasks (`ewoksxrpd` in this example)
+Install the project that implements the actual worker tasks (`ewoksxrpd` in this example)

 .. code:: bash

     python -m pip install ewoksxrpd

-To read lima data you also need `hdf5plugin`
+Install `hdf5plugin` if you need to read lima data

 .. code:: bash

     conda install hdf5plugin

-If you need a Qt workflow GUI
+Install `ewoksorange` if you need a Qt GUI to create workflows

 .. code:: bash